Get Maintouch

 Same information.
 One keeps readers, one loses them.

-I've reviewed hundreds of blog posts from companies wondering why their traffic isn't converting.
-The content ranks fine, but average session duration is under 30 seconds.
-Every time, the posts are packed with AI tells.
+Traffic and conversions don't always move together: the content ranks fine, but average session duration sits under 30 seconds.
+The posts are packed with AI tells.
 The information is fine, but the writing feels like a robot trying to sound human.

 Why Dwell Time Matters More Than You Think